 I am a film and performance maker with a background in contemporary and improvised dance.
-My current interests as an artist coalesce around the choreographic potential of the everyday body.
+My current interests as an artist coalesce around the expression of the individual through everyday movement and this expression as choreographic potential.
 I explore this potential through single screen video works and, in a new departure, in live performance.

 Being interested in cameras, I am also interested in the tensions between the real live body and the media-ted body.
-Being interested in cameras I am interested in the body in the world, in the landscape, as landscape, and in the similarities between the camera frame and visual art artifacts – paintings/photographs.
+Being interested in cameras I am interested in the body in the world, in the landscape, as landscape, and in the similarities between the camera frame and visual art artefacts – paintings/photographs.